meldfunction/meldfunction.github.com/README.md

 #Meld Function
-We are a DC based local tech coopeartive focused on social change through a variety of lenses a strong drive for diversity
+We are a DC based local tech coop focused on social change through a variety of lenses a strong drive for diversity
 #Contact Us
 * brandon@ideahound.org